SevenShepherd/SevenShepherd.github.io/_posts/2024-07-24-what-is-a-cult.markdown

 <a name="Characteristics" href="#contents" style="font-size:2.1em;">☠️ I. Characteristics of a Cult</a>

-Some of the items in this list alone are not enough to classify a group as a cult or necessarily even negative in and of themselves but when put together if a group fits all or nearly all of the elements in this list then we're beginning to see how it would be legitimate to classify them that way.
+Some of the items in this list alone are not enough to classify a group as a cult, but when put together, if a group fits all or nearly all of the elements in this list, then it would be legitimate to classify them that way.

 1. The group is focused on a living leader to whom members seem to display excessively zealous unquestioning commitment.
 2. The group is preoccupied with bringing in new members.